jschlatow/taskopen/README.markdown

 and web browser for instance.
 Every file that is not considered a text file or URI is going to be opened with 'xdg-open', which picks the corresponding application depending on the mime time (see 'xdg-mime').

+A different configuration file can be specified using the TASKOPENRC environment variable.

 Please take a look at the manpage taskopenrc(5) for further details.

 ## Features